Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Introduction

-In turbulent plasmas, fluctuations are not expected to strictly satisfy linear MHD dispersion relations.
-In the temporal power spectrum, the idealized $\delta$-function signature of the linear MHD eigenmodes is replaced by a finite-width feature due to nonlinear interactions \citep{Zhao2024a,Yuen2025}.
-In MHD theory, turbulence is classified into weak and strong regimes based on the strength of nonlinear coupling \citep{Lazarian1999,Meyrand2016,Zhao2024a}.
-In the weak-turbulence regime, interactions among counter-propagating wave packets are sufficiently weak that fluctuations remain predominantly wave-like \citep{Galtier2000}.
-In contrast, in the strong-turbulence regime, fluctuations undergo strong nonlinear interactions and reach a critical balance between the linear wave time $\tau_{\rm wave}=1/\omega_{\rm wave}$ and the nonlinear time $\tau_{\rm nl}=1/\omega_{\rm nl}$, where $\omega_{\rm nl}$ is the nonlinear frequency \cite{Shebalin1983,Goldreich1995}.
+In turbulent plasmas, fluctuations on MHD scales are not expected to strictly satisfy linear dispersion relations due to nonlinear interactions.
+As a result, the temporal power spectrum broadens from an idealized $\delta$-function at $\omega_{\rm wave}$ into a finite-width feature \citep{Zhao2024a,Yuen2025}.
+Based on the strength of nonlinear coupling, MHD turbulence is classified into weak and strong regimes \citep{Lazarian1999,Meyrand2016,Zhao2024a}.
+In the weak-turbulence regime, interactions among counter-propagating wave packets are sufficiently weak that fluctuating energy remains predominantly near $\omega_{\rm wave}$ \citep{Galtier2000}.
+With increasing nonlinear coupling strength, fluctuations gradually attain a critical balance between the linear wave timescale, $\tau_{\rm wave}=1/\omega_{\rm wave}$, and the nonlinear timescale, $\tau_{\rm nl}$, marking a transition to the strong-turbulence regime \citep{Shebalin1983,Goldreich1995}.
 In this regime, off-dispersion fluctuations are expected to dominate the spectrum \citep{Meyrand2016,Zhao2024a}, accounting for approximately $75\%$–$80\%$ of the total power \citep{Gan2022}.
-Furthermore, theory predicts mode-dependent asymmetric frequency broadening \cite{Yuen2025}: (i) Alfv\'en and slow fluctuations develop a pronounced low-frequency continuum dominated by sufficiently small $k_\parallel$, while retaining spectral peaks near $\omega_{\rm wave}$ at finite $k_\parallel$, where $k_\parallel$ denotes wavenumbers parallel to $\mathbf{B}_0$. (ii) In contrast, fast modes remain predominantly wave-like, exhibiting only modest nonlinear frequency broadening and contributing little power to the low-frequency continuum; accordingly, they exhibit comparatively weak nonlinearity across the inertial range \citep{Galtier2003,Yuen2025,Hou2025}.
+Furthermore, theory predicts mode-dependent asymmetric frequency broadening \citep{Yuen2025}: (i) Alfv\'en and slow fluctuations develop a pronounced low-frequency continuum dominated by sufficiently small $k_\parallel$, while retaining spectral peaks near $\omega_{\rm wave}$ at finite $k_\parallel$, where $k_\parallel$ denotes wavenumbers parallel to $\mathbf{B}_0$. (ii) In contrast, fast modes remain predominantly wave-like, exhibiting modest frequency broadening near $\omega_{\rm wave}$ and contributing little power to the low-frequency continuum; accordingly, they exhibit comparatively weak nonlinearity across the inertial range \citep{Galtier2003,Yuen2025,Hou2025}.